Devorein/Devorein/README.md

 <h2 align="center">Current Knowledge</h2>

-**NOTE:** Below is a list of tools/languages/libraries/frameworks that I've used in atleast one of my projects or work.
+**NOTE:** Below is a list of things I've used in atleast one of my projects or work.
 It doesn't mean I know everything about them but have first hand experience and is comfortable using them.

 <!--START_SECTION:learn-->
 <h3><img height="20px" src="https://img.shields.io/badge/Database-979a9b"/></h3>